 An effective FAQ resource can educate, inform, and naturally guide the user through your website’s content and toward the goals and results you have set.

-In fact, an FAQ page is an essential webpage to have on your site.
+Over the years, the role of the FAQ page has changed substantially, and now an FAQ page is an essential webpage to have on your site.

-Why FAQ Pages Are a Priority
+Why FAQ Pages Are A Priority